 - Advanced Multi-disciplinary regional teams to ensure specialists such as liver and lung surgeons are consulted prior to treatment decisions.
 Advanced MDTs are recognised as the best means for undertaking effective treatment decisions for advanced bowel cancer patients.
 Read our blog on the importance of advanced MDTs.

 - Published our Get Personal policy report.
 Our latest policy report, based on a comprehensive patient experience survey of advanced bowel cancer patients, sets out what improvements need to be made to improve the survival, treatment and care of advanced bowel cancer patients.
 Read our report here.

 - Leading change as part of an international coalition.
-We are part of a global coalition, co-chaired by our Chief Executive Deborah Alsina MBE, to improve survival rates for advanced bowel cancer in the UK and across the world.
+In 2017 we co-chaired a global coalition of charities, to improve survival rates for advanced bowel cancer in the UK and across the world.

-- We work with cancer charities across the UK to improve access to medicines and care for those diagnosed with advanced bowel cancer.
+- Work with cancer charities across the UK to improve access to medicines and care for those diagnosed with advanced bowel cancer.